Table of contents of the article:

 Distrowatch

-Looking at the trend data from the past 12 months shows a good trend line in terms of popularity for distributions (based on page visits on distrowatch.com).
+Looking at the trend data of the last 12 months, a clear line of evolution emerges in terms of popularity of distros, based on page visits on distrowatch.com.

-• 12 months ago, CentOS was in 29th place, with AlmaLinux and Rocky Linux in 31st and 35th respectively.
+- 12 months ago, CentOS occupied the 29th position, while AlmaLinux and Rocky Linux were in 31st and 35th place respectively.

-• Last month, Rocky Linux climbed to 15th place, with AlmaLinux dropping to 34 and CentOS dropping further to 40.
+- Last month, Rocky Linux rose to 15th place, while AlmaLinux fell to 34th and CentOS fell further to 40th.

 Cloud service provider market images